git-pixel22/NetPulse-Engine/Readme.md

 - Comments and Likes: Engage with videos and posts through comments and likes.
 - Robust API: RESTful API endpoints for all core functionalities.

-Explore the project's [data models](https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj) to delve deeper into its architectural design and schema.

 # Installation 📀